mastrup/mastrup/README.md

-### Hi there 👋
+### Hi there 👋🏻
-👋🏻 Hi, I'm Søren - a senior web developer with over 13 years of experience and a proven track record of leading technical teams in enterprise environments.
+ I'm Søren - a senior web developer with over 13 years of experience and a proven track record of leading technical teams in enterprise environments.

 For more than a decade I've specialised in Umbraco and .NET based solutions, leading development from planning to production.
 I manage external developers, coordinate cross-functional work and ensure delivery stays on track - all with a focus on code quality and maintainability.